Cargill/splinter/.github/actions/ec2-docker-buildx/README.md

 # ec2-docker-buildx

-Creates a two node buildx cluster on AWS to use in GHA workflows when qemu is too slow.
+Creates a self-hosted runner for Github Actions on EC2.
+Useful for when Github hosted runners are too slow.
 This is exposed as a Github Actions self-hosted runner scoped to the repo where this action is run from.